ashnair1/COCO-Assistant/README.md

 -   Remove specfiic category from dataset.
 -   Generate annotations statistics - distribution of object areas and category distribution.
 -   Annotation visualiser for viewing the entire dataset.

+## Credits

+This package was created with the [zillionare/cookiecutter-pypackage](https://github.com/zillionare/cookiecutter-pypackage) project template.